Progvice/mvc/README.md

 ## **Template loader**

-W.I.P ( WORK IN PROGRESS )
-Developer can create templates that can be loaded easily with custom data from database.
-For now this feature is not fully designed.
+Developer can create templates that can be loaded easily with custom data from JSON files.
+For now this feature is in beta state at the moment.

 ### **FOLDER**